hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

 in it is isomorphic with having no categorization applied to it at all;
-but this is experimental.  e.g a pizza with a list of topings that is zero items long is isomorphic with a pizza that has no 'toppings' categorization - neither carries any more or less information than the other.)
+but this is experimental.  e.g a pizza with a list of topings that is zero items long is isomorphic with a pizza that has no 'toppings' categorization - neither carries any more or less information than the other. :[#030])

 all of this is fine and good but it is getting kind of boring.